 During the summertime, Anchorage is also lucky enough to have some of the longest days in the U.S. due to its northern location.
 This means you can even pack a dinner and a glass of wine, and enjoy a sunset picnic late into the night if you want!

 Below are some of the best vantage spots in Anchorage to give you the most breathtaking picnic in the area.
 Grab a basket of food, some good drinks, and head on out there.

-One of the most popular picnic, hiking, and all around recreation areas near Anchorage is Kincaid Park.
-The 1,500 acre land mass is spread out over an ancient rugged moraine, located in the southwest of the Anchorage Bowl.
+One of the most popular picnics, hiking, and all-around recreation areas near Anchorage is Kincaid Park.
+The 1,500-acre landmass is spread out over an ancient rugged moraine, located in the southwest of the Anchorage Bowl.
 From here, you get incredible views of the majestic Denali, the tallest mountain peak in the United States, along with a beautiful panorama of Cook Inlet.
 You may even spot a few beluga whales in between Kincaid beach and Fire Island if you go during a high tide!

 Getting there: Take Raspberry Road west until it stops, where you’ll find the park entrance.
 Remember that the gate for this entrance is closed every night at 10 p.m.
 Along Raspberry Road are trailheads that you may want to start at instead.
 There’s no fee for parking in either lot, but you may want to choose the lower lot if you want access to the flat ski area, and the upper parking lot if you want to be closer to the restrooms.

 This is a quaint park on the edge of downtown Anchorage near the water.
 Here on the coast of Anchorage, you’ll get magnificent views of Sleeping Lady mountain, also known as Susitna mountain, as well as the Alaska range and a direct view of Cook Inlet.
 If you look north, you might also be able to see Denali.
 Sunsets here are brilliant over the range and make for a breathtaking evening picnic.